RuhiniSiyara/RuhiniSiyara/README.md

 - 💬 Ask me about *Python,html,css,sql,java,Shell scripting,Git and love tackling challenges*
 - 🎓 I'm an **after A/L student and studying at ICET- certified developer IT diploma** 👩‍🎓
 - 👣 I'm trying my best to develop my skills each second by second⏳
-- 📫 How to reach me ruhinisiyara@gmail.com and @LinkedIn
+- 📫 You can reach me ruhinisiyara@gmail.com and @LinkedIn
 - ⚡ Fun fact: I talk too much,even it's not a human,sometimes with codes too 😂
 <!---
 RuhiniSiyara/RuhiniSiyara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.